First edition of this important work, cf. Krivatsy 588. Garrison-Morton 1673, 5047 and 5085.

 A very rare collection preserved in contemporary vellum.

-Garrison-Morton cites this work on three occasions for its contributions to three different fields of medicine: epidemiology, the identification of diphtheria, and that of tussis quintana or whooping cough.
+Garrison-Morton cites this work three times for its contributions to three distinct areas of medicine: epidemiology, the identification of diphtheria, and that of tussis quintana or whooping cough.

-"De Baillou was a follower of Hippocrates in his advancement of the doctrines of 'epidemic constitutions'.
-Crookshank regards him as the first modern epidemiologist (…) A pupil of Fernel, de Baillou was a brillant writer and speaker.
-The above work includes a description of the epidemic of diphteria in Paris, 1576.
-Later de Baillou advocated of tracheotomy, although there is no evidence that he performed that operation (…) First description of whooping cough.
-Baillou called it tussis quintana".
+"De Baillou was a follower of Hippocrates in his advancement of the doctrines of 'epidemic constitutions.'
+Crookshank regards him as the first modern epidemiologist (...)
+A pupil of Fernel, de Baillou was a brilliant writer and speaker.
+The above work includes a description of the epidemic of diphtheria in Paris, 1576.
+Later de Baillou advocated tracheotomy, although there is no evidence that he performed that operation (...)
+First description of whooping cough.
+Baillou called it tussis quintana."
 Cf. Garrison-Morton, loc. cit.

 Guillaume de Baillou [1528-1616] was physician to Henri IV.
-Despite his renown, this practitioner published no work during his lifetime.
-He bequeathed his manuscripts to two doctors of the Faculty of Paris, among them Jacques Thévart, who edited the four treatises included in this collection.
-"A pupil of Fernel, Guillaume de Baillou was in his time one of the great masters of infectious pathology (…) He provided new details on smallpox.
-He discerned croup, the laryngo-tracheal localization of diphtheria, whose angina was already known to the Ancients, particularly to Aretaeus who had named it 'Syrian ulcer'.
-He clearly distinguished acute and chronic 'rheumatisms'.
-To him we owe the first identification of the 'tussis quintana' which was soon afterwards – and wrongly – called whooping cough, in reference to the hood placed on certain patients thought to be contagious".
-Cf. Bariéty and Coury, 459-460.
+Despite his reputation, he published nothing during his lifetime.
+He left his manuscripts to two doctors at the Paris Faculty, including Jacques Thévart, who edited the four treatises in this collection.
+"A student of Fernel, Guillaume de Baillou was one of the leading authorities on infectious disease in his day (...)
+He made new observations on smallpox.
+He identified croup as the laryngo-tracheal form of diphtheria, whose pharyngeal presentation had already been known to the Ancients, notably Aretaeus, who called it 'Syrian ulcer.'
+He drew a clear distinction between acute and chronic 'rheumatisms.'
+He was the first to identify 'tussis quintana,' which would soon after be called—mistakenly—whooping cough [coqueluche], an allusion to the hood [capuchon] placed over certain patients thought to be contagious." (our own translation) Cf. Bariéty and Coury, 459-460.